Milton Williams

-Milton Jawaun Williams (born April 6, 1999) is an American football defensive tackle for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Louisiana Tech and was drafted by the Eagles in the third round of the 2021 NFL Draft.
+Milton Jawaun Williams (born April 6, 1999) is an American professional football defensive tackle for the New England Patriots of the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs and was selected by the Philadelphia Eagles in the third round of the 2021 NFL draft.

-Early years
+Early life

 Williams attended Crowley High School in Crowley, Texas.
 During his career, he had 300 tackles, 22 sacks and scored four touchdowns.
-He committed to Louisiana Tech University to play college football.
+Williams was not heavily recruited coming out of high school and committed to Louisiana Tech University to play college football.

 College career

-Williams played at Louisiana Tech from 2017 to 2020.
-After redshirting his first year in 2017, he played in seven games as a backup in 2018.
-As a sophomore in 2019, he became a starter.
-He finished his career with 108 tackles and 10.5 sacks.
-After the 2020 season, he announced that he was forgoing his senior season and entering the 2021 NFL Draft.
+Williams played college football at Louisiana Tech from 2017 to 2020.
+Initially redshirting his freshman year, Williams developed into a key defensive tackle for the Bulldogs.

+In Williams' junior season he had a breakout year, earning First-Team All-Conference USA honors after recording 10 tackles for loss and 4.5 sacks in 10 games.
+Williams finished his career with 108 tackles and 10.5 sacks.
+After the 2020 season, he announced that he was forgoing his senior season and entering the 2021 NFL draft.

 Professional career

+Philadelphia Eagles

-Williams was selected by the Philadelphia Eagles in the third round (73rd overall) of the 2021 NFL Draft.
+Williams was selected by the Philadelphia Eagles in the third round (73rd overall) of the 2021 NFL draft.
 On June 3, 2021, Williams signed his four-year rookie contract with the Eagles.
-On October 31 Williams recorded his first ever sack on Jared Goff to go along with a career high 4 tackles during a 44-6 victory.
-In 2022, the Eagles reached Super Bowl LVII.
-In the Super Bowl, Williams recorded 1 tackle but the Eagles lost 38-35 to the Kansas City Chiefs.
+During his rookie season in 2021, Williams played in all 17 games, contributing as a depth piece behind veterans like Fletcher Cox and Javon Hargrave.
+On October 31 Williams recorded his first ever sack on Jared Goff to go along with a career high 4 tackles during a 44–6 victory.
+He finished the year with 30 total tackles, six tackles for loss, two sacks, and six quarterback hits.

+In 2022, Williams continued to develop and played an important role in a dominant Eagles defense that helped the team reach Super Bowl LVII.
+Williams improved his production, recording 36 tackles, nine quarterback hits, and four sacks.
+In the Super Bowl, Williams recorded one tackle but the Eagles lost 38–35 to the Kansas City Chiefs.

+By the 2023 season, Williams had solidified himself as a crucial part of the defensive line rotation.
+With increased snaps and greater responsibility, he maintained his reputation as a disruptive interior lineman.
+Williams steady growth continued to make him a valuable asset to the Eagles' defensive front.

+In 2024, Williams remained a key contributor, further refining his technique and impact on the field.
+With the retirement of Fletcher Cox, Williams saw increased snaps throughout the year.
+Williams had two sacks and forced and recovered a fumble in the 40–22 win over the Chiefs in Super Bowl LIX.